Christopher Maloney: Solo career

 In 2000, Maloney decided to begin to make a solo album that would not feature his bass playing, but his voice and song writing skills.
 Although joined by his friends, drummer Shane Gaalaas and guitarist Brett Garsed, Maloney played most of the instruments himself.
 The result was the CD Control, released in 2002 on Sunset Records.
 Spending much of 2002 on the road with Lao Tizer, Cosmosquad and $ign of Four, Maloney had to wait until 2003 to promote the album.
 He did so mostly by performing solo acoustic shows in coffeehouses throughout Southern California.

 In 2004, Maloney continued to promote Control while writing songs for a new album, entitled The Terrors of Intimacy.
 The album was released in March 2005 on Sunset Records, and Maloney promoted it by doing a solo acoustic tour of the southwest US and full band shows in Southern California.

 In addition to writing songs for his solo albums, Maloney has made three production music CDs for De Wolfe Music in England: Rock Styles (2003), Rock Styles 2 (2005) and Indie Rock Chart (2008).
 Songs from these CD has been placed in television and films in over 50 countries, with US usage including Saturday Night Live, CNN, biography, NBC Sports and more.
 He is also a three-time ASCAP award-winner songwriter.
-Maloney's writing of his third CD, tentatively titled Lost And Found, has been interrupted by his work with De Wolfe Music, tours and recording with Cosmosquad, producing the television pilot Backstage Pass, running a music school in south Florida and starting his online music education site Practice Warriors.
+Maloney's writing of his third CD, titled Lost And Found, was interrupted by his work with De Wolfe Music, tours and recording with Cosmosquad, producing the television pilot Backstage Pass, running a music school in south Florida and starting his online music education site Practice Warriors.
+It was finally released on September 18, 2025 on Sunset Records.